axelarnetwork/interchain-token-service/DESIGN.md

 ## Interchain Token

 We designed an [interface](./contracts/interfaces/IInterchainToken.sol) along a [example implementation](./contracts/interchainToken/InterchainToken.sol) of an ERC20 that can use the `InterchainTokenService` internally.
-This has the main benefit that for `TokenManagers` that require user approval (Lock/Unlock and Liquidity Pool typically) the token can provide this approval within the same call, providing better UX for users, and saving them some gas.
+This has the main benefit that for `TokenManagers` that require user approval (Lock/Unlock typically) the token can provide this approval within the same call, providing better UX for users, and saving them some gas.